 All AM services are stateless unless otherwise specified.
-See also Client-based sessions and CTS-based sessions.
+Learn more in Client-based sessions and CTS-based sessions.

 Subject

 Entity that requests access to a resource.

 When an identity successfully authenticates, AM associates the identity with the Principal that distinguishes it from other identities.
 An identity can be associated with multiple principals.